starlightrobotics/arcane-manual/hardware.md

 As of October 2023, 4090 can handle most 30B LLMs.
+As of January 2025 - You can run DeepSeek 3 32B R1.
+Reasoning model.

 8bit ExLlama2 Mythomax-13B with extended context and still have vram to spare, with performance being 20-40 t/s.